dcierco/Kendall-Simulator/README.md

 - Probability of each state
 - Number of losses (rejected clients)

-It also shows the total simulation time and overall losses.
+It also shows the total simulation time, overall losses, and a summary of unprocessed events.

 ## 📊 Dispersion Graph

-The simulator includes a feature to generate a dispersion graph of the random numbers used in the simulation.
-This graph helps visualize the distribution and quality of the generated random numbers.
+To generate a dispersion graph of the random numbers:

-To generate the dispersion graph:

-1. Uncomment the following lines in the `random_generator.py` file:
+1. In `random_generator.py`, uncomment these lines at the bottom:
    ```python
    # x = list(range(len(numbers)))
    # generate_graph(x, numbers)
    ```

-2. Run the simulation as usual.
-The graph will be displayed after the simulation completes.
+2. Run the simulation.
+The graph will be displayed after completion.

-The dispersion graph plots the index of each generated number against its value, allowing you to visually inspect the randomness and distribution of the numbers used in your simulation.
+This graph helps visualize the distribution and quality of the generated random numbers.

 ## 🧪 Testing